salilab/conda-recipes/imp-nightly/README.md

 ## Nightly builds

-`meta.yaml` in this directory tracks the latest stable release, and needs to be modified to make nightly builds.
+`meta.yaml` in this directory is set up to track the latest stable release, but can be modified to make an `imp-nightly` package which tracks the most recent nightly build (develop branch).
+To do so, change the `version` and `nightly_hash` variables appropriately following the comments in this file.